bgbennyboy/USB-Disk-Ejector/README.md

 * Eject a drive by specifying a mountpoint
 * Eject a drive by specifying a partial drive name.

-So you could setup a desktop shortcut or bat file to eject a drive.
+So you could setup a hotkey, desktop shortcut or bat file to eject a drive.
 Or if you use a menu such as PStart or the Portable Apps launcher you could use the command line switches so that with one click the menu will exit, the program will run and the drive will be ejected.
 See the ‘Command Line’ section in the readme for more information.

 **It can eject disks when Vista cant.** On Windows Vista, disks often cant be ejected because they have an open explorer window.
 Other versions of Windows will close any explorer windows belonging to a disk but Vista often doesnt – so USB Disk Ejector closes it before ejecting.